July 22, 2021 6 min read

 The Flax plant is naturally hypoallergenic, making linen anti-allergen as well.
 Historically, linen is the only natural skin-friendly fiber which is why it is commonly used in hospitals as bandages.
 You can trace this all the way back to the Egyptians.

 One would say, being sustainable in your product purchase choices is of fundamental importance with everything we now know about the environment.
-The cultivation of flax and its conversion into linen is a super environment-friendly process.
-Although it is laborious and time-consuming, and requires a very specific type of micro climate to grow long fiber flax that is used in bedding, farmers minimse the use of pesticides, fertilizers and even the amount of water as compared to the irrigation processes of other plants like for instance cotton.
+The cultivation of flax and its conversion into linen is a environment-friendly process.
+Although it is laborious and time-consuming, and requires a very specific type of micro climate to grow long fiber flax that is used in bedding, farmers minimize the use of pesticides, fertilizers and even the amount of water as compared to the irrigation processes of other plants like for instance cotton.
 Flax farmers use the same age old methods that have been used my their ancestors.

 The flax plants are uprooted from the ground, harvested, and left in the field to soften.
 This exposes them to bacterial decomposition, naturally breaking down the woody portion of the plant and filtering out the remaining fiber.
 This fiber is then collected, rolled and stored in a safe shelter for a few months, where it continues to soften naturally.